HanChenyue/Heat_Sink_Simulation/README.md

 # Heat Sink Simulation Project
-Creating a heat sink simulation in OpenFOAM
+Ran an simulation on my undergraduate thesis project on OpenFOAM instead of ANSYS.